PhantomInsights/actions-bot/README.md

 For example, if you want to make a Reddit bot you would only require to set 4 secrets (username, passowrd, app id and app secret), add `praw` to the requirements.txt file and you are ready to go.

-While writing this tutorial I also tried another script that generaeted .csv files and stored them into the same repository.
+While writing this tutorial I also tried another script that generated .csv files and stored them into the same repository.

 You can also use this workflow to generate daily reports from different sources.